20 July plot: Aborted attempts

 The plot was now fully prepared.
 On 7 July 1944 General Helmuth Stieff was to kill Hitler at a display of new uniforms at Klessheim castle near Salzburg.
 However, Stieff felt unable to kill Hitler.
 Stauffenberg now decided to do both, assassinate Hitler and to manage the plot in Berlin.

-On 14 July Stauffenberg attended Hitler's conferences carrying a bomb in his briefcase, but because the conspirators had decided that Heinrich Himmler and Hermann Göring should be killed simultaneously if the planned mobilisation of Operation Valkyrie was to have a chance to succeed, he held back at the last minute because Himmler was not present.
+On 14 July Stauffenberg attended Hitler's conferences carrying a bomb in his briefcase, but because the conspirators had decided that Himmler and Hermann Göring should be killed simultaneously if the planned mobilisation of Operation Valkyrie was to have a chance to succeed, he held back at the last minute because Himmler was not present.
 In fact, it was unusual for Himmler to attend military conferences.

 By 15 July, when Stauffenberg again flew to the Wolfsschanze, this condition had been dropped.
 The plan was for Stauffenberg to plant the briefcase with the bomb in Hitler's conference room with a timer running, excuse himself from the meeting, wait for the explosion, then fly back to Berlin and join the other plotters at the Bendlerblock.
 Operation Valkyrie would be mobilised, the Reserve Army would take control of Germany and the other Nazi leaders would be arrested.
 Beck would be appointed provisional head of state, Goerdeler would be chancellor, and Witzleben would be commander-in-chief of the armed forces.

 Again on 15 July, the attempt was called off at the last minute.
 Himmler and Göring were present, but Hitler was called out of the room at the last moment.
 Stauffenberg was able to intercept the bomb and prevent its discovery.

 20 July 1944

 Operation Valkyrie

 On 18 July rumours reached Stauffenberg that the Gestapo had knowledge of the conspiracy and that he might be arrested at any time—this was apparently not true, but there was a sense that the net was closing in and that the next opportunity to kill Hitler must be taken because there might not be another.
-On the morning of Thursday, 20 July Stauffenberg flew back to the Wolfsschanze for another Hitler military conference, once again with a bomb in his briefcase.
+On the morning of Thursday 20 July Stauffenberg flew back to the Wolfsschanze for another military conference at which Hitler would be present, once again with a bomb in his briefcase.